 These split-compartment bowls are perfect for separating individual portions of chips and dips, snacks and sauces, nuts and shells, and more.
-They’re made from BPA-free high-density polyethylene, are dishwasher- and microwave-safe, and sold in sets of four or six colorful bowls.
+They’re made from BPA-free high-density polyethylene and are dishwasher- and microwave-safe.
+Sold in sets of six colorful bowls.

 You let the chips fall where they may if you build your home at the foot of an active volcano – especially when you know it can rain molten nacho cheese or spicy salsa on your head.
 Suck UK’s porcelain bowl serves as a reminder to evacuate at the first sign of Doritos.